chrispwolf/night-tripper-platen/content/chapters/Rules for Play/starships-travel.md

 Ships with a gate core travel 1 parsec per week through interstellar space.
 Within a star system, a ship can hop between major locations instantly.
 Ships can only safely enter or leave gate space when a significant distance from large objects.
 A ship can hold 4 fuel in its fuel tanks.
 1 fuel is expended for each parsec of interstellar travel.

 ## Ship Encounters
-When arriving in a new system, travelling between locations within a system, or leaving a system, the referee checks for encounters with other vessels.
+When arriving in a new system, traveling between locations within a system, or leaving a system, the referee checks for encounters with other vessels.
 An encounter occurs on a 1d6 roll equal to or less than the local world's Population attribute.
 Tools for randomizing encounters and determining the disposition of encountered ships are in the Referee section.